After you have seen all of Istanbul ,

 and other founders of modern Turkey

 in heroic poses.
-Statues, as most people might know, are not at all kosher in secular
+Statues, as most people might know, are quite common in secular

 Turkey .